Mathias Appel Flickr

 YONZON P.B. & HUNTER M.L.
 (1991).
 Cheese, Vacationers, and Purple Pandas within the Nepal Himalayas, Conservation Biology, 5 (2) 196-202.
 DOI: 10.1111/j.1523-1739.1991.tb00124.x

 Header picture: Wikimedia Commons/Greg Hume.
-Different photographs: Wikimedia Commons/Jar0d; Wikimedia Commons/marshmallowbunnywabbit; Wikimedia Commons/Carlos Delgado; Wikimedia Commons/Rainer Halama.
+Different pictures: Wikimedia Commons/Jar0d; Wikimedia Commons/marshmallowbunnywabbit; Wikimedia Commons/Carlos Delgado; Wikimedia Commons/Rainer Halama.